Data Science Research

-In addition to researchers who represent a broad spectrum of traditional disciplines, Brendan Mort of the Center for Integrated Research Computing (CIRC) describes the center’s state-of-the-art, high-performance computing facilities and consulting services, which enable these projects and many others.
+The researchers profiled here represent a broad spectrum of traditional disciplines.
+In addition, Brendan Mort of the Center for Integrated Research Computing (CIRC) describes the center’s state-of-the-art, high-performance computing facilities and consulting services.

 Matthew Blackwell, [political science] uses data science analytics to understand political campaigns and other issues in American politics.